osirixgrpc/osirixgrpc/docs/docs/pyosirix/README.md

 ### Accessing ROIs
 Similarly to images, ROIs can be obtained as an array for each requested frame in the 2D OsiriX viewer.
-Each element of the array is another array, containing however, many ROIs are on that slice (some may be empty).
+Each element of the array is another array, containing however many ROIs are on that slice (some may be empty).
 This will produce a list of unique ROI names in the viewer.
 ```python
 import osirix